bundgus/scabbard/README.rst

 About
 -----

-Scabbard is a Pythonic wrapper around the Sabre Dev Studio REST APIs.
+Scabbard is a Pythonic client for the Sabre Dev Studio REST APIs.
 With Scabbard, it is not necessary to create extensive low-level boilerplate code before you can use each API call.

 A scabbard is a sheath for holding a sword, such as a sabre :)